-- a. to a hospital, person or healthcare institution where the insured person will receive care the costs of which are covered in full or in part under the healthcare insurance; - b. to a healthcare institution where the costs of your stay will be covered in full or in part under the WLZ; - c. to a person or healthcare institution where an insured person under age 18 will receive mental healthcare the costs of which are payable in part or in their entirety by the municipal executive responsible under the Youth Act (Jeugdwet); - d. from an institution for long-term care to a hospital, care provider or other healthcare institution: - e. where you will undergo examination or treatment the costs of which are covered in full or in part under the WLZ; - f. for the measuring and fitting of a prosthesis the costs of which are covered in full or in part under the WLZ. - g. to your home (or to a different residence if you cannot reasonably receive the required care in your own home) if you arrive from a care provider or healthcare institution as referred to under a through d.
+- a. to a hospital, person or healthcare institution where the insured person will receive care the costs of which are covered in full or in part under the healthcare insurance; - b. to a healthcare institution where the costs of your stay will be covered in full or in part under the WLZ; - to a person or healthcare institution where an insured person under age 18 will receive mental healthcare the costs of which are payable in part or in their entirety by the municipal executive responsible under the Youth Act (Jeugdwet); - d. from an institution for long-term care to a hospital or other care provider: - where you will undergo examination or treatment the costs of which are covered in full or in part under - for the measuring and fitting of a prosthesis the costs of which are covered in full or in part under the WLZ. - e. to your home (or to a different residence if you cannot reasonably receive the required care in your own home) if you arrive from a care provider as referred to under a. to d. inclusive.